-Beginners and experts alike post to this platform, so they can help each other out with Unity.
+Beginners and experts alike post on this platform so they can help each other out with Unity.
 The built-in voting system helps you find the best answers faster.

 While we would love for you to find the answers to all of your questions here on the Unity Learn platform or within the wider Unity learning ecosystem, we know that our community is much broader.
-We encourage you to research and connect in the many spaces in which our creator community lives.
+We encourage you to research and connect in the many spaces our creator community lives.
 Here are a few of the better-known resources in the Unity creator community: